nf-core/website/markdown/developers/editor_plugins.md

 [Visual Studio Code](https://code.visualstudio.com/), or VSCode for short, is a code editor redefined and optimized for building and debugging modern web and cloud applications.
 VSCode has a huge ecosystem of packages that can be installed to extend functionality.

-There is offical Nextflow language support for Nextflow with syntax highlighting and auto-completion code snippets.
+There is official Nextflow language support with syntax highlighting and auto-completion code snippets.
 To use, just search for `Nextflow` in the VSCode Packages tab search bar, or visit
 <https://marketplace.visualstudio.com/items?itemName=nextflow.nextflow> (see also the [source code](https://github.com/nextflow-io/vscode-language-nextflow)).